privacyguides/privacyguides.org/collections/_evergreen/browsers.md

 layout: evergreen
 title: Browser Recommendations
 description: |
-  These are our current web browser recommendations and settings you can use to preserve your privacy.
+  These are our current web browser recommendations and settings.
+You can use them to preserve your privacy.
 We recommend keeping extensions to a minimum: they have privileged access within your browser, require you to trust the developer, can make you [stand out](https://en.wikipedia.org/wiki/Device_fingerprint#Browser_fingerprint), and [weaken](https://groups.google.com/a/chromium.org/g/chromium-extensions/c/0ei-UCHNm34/m/lDaXwQhzBAAJ) site isolation.
 ---

 ## General Recommendations